Who Is Vili Fualaau?

 However, in August 2017, speaking through his lawyer, Fualaau claimed that he never gave an interview to Radar and that he was proceeding with the separation, despite Letourneau's desire for reconciliation, as revealed in court documents.

 In February 2018, Fualaau was arrested for drunk driving and subsequently hit two cars in Burian, Washington.
 When the police arrived, he was allegedly disoriented and slurring his speech.
-Reports claims Mary Kay arrived at the scene of the accident and told Fualaau not to take a sobriety test without their lawyer being present.
+Reports claims Letourneau arrived at the scene of the accident and told Fualaau not to take a sobriety test without their lawyer being present.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!